Community Development Program

 Start Dates & Duration

 This project is available year-round and programs start every MONDAY.
-Volunteers can choose to participate for periods ranging from 4 weeks to 12 weeks.
+Volunteers can choose to participate for periods from 4 weeks , 8 weeks or 12 weeks.
 Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.

 Spaces on this project are limited and therefore subject to availability.
 Early booking is recommended.